deepaksood619/deepaksood619.github.io/docs/ai/data-science/big-data/intro.md

 ## Data Wrangling

-Data wrangling, sometimes referred to asdata munging, is the process of transforming and [mapping data](https://en.wikipedia.org/wiki/Data_mapping) from one "[raw](https://en.wikipedia.org/wiki/Raw_data)" data form into another [format](https://en.wikipedia.org/wiki/Content_format) with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics.
-Adata wrangleris a person who performs these transformation operations.
+Data wrangling, sometimes referred to as data munging, is the process of transforming and [mapping data](https://en.wikipedia.org/wiki/Data_mapping) from one "[raw](https://en.wikipedia.org/wiki/Raw_data)" data form into another [format](https://en.wikipedia.org/wiki/Content_format) with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics.
+A data wrangler is a person who performs these transformation operations.

 This may include further [munging](https://en.wikipedia.org/wiki/Mung_(computer_term)), [data visualization](https://en.wikipedia.org/wiki/Data_visualization), data aggregation, training a [statistical model](https://en.wikipedia.org/wiki/Statistical_model), as well as many other potential uses.
 Data munging as a process typically follows a set of general steps which begin with extracting the data in a raw form from the data source, "munging" the raw data using algorithms (e.g. sorting) or parsing the data into predefined data structures, and finally depositing the resulting content into a data sink for storage and future use.